 National Police Checks can only be conducted by an ACIC Accredited Agency.
 Not just any company or organisation may conduct police checks, with extensive security and compliance requirements that must be achieved and maintained.

-Checked Australia is duly accredited by ACIC, under its legal trading entity (Epic Growth Pty Ltd) to provide these services.
-You can find our accreditation details by looking for Epic Growth Pty Ltd (t/a Checked Australia) listed on the Official ACIC Government website available here: List of Accredited Brokers Organisation.
+Checked Australia (Checked.com.au) is duly accredited by ACIC, under its legal trading entity (Epic Growth Pty Ltd) to provide these services.
+You can find our accreditation details by looking for Epic Growth Pty Ltd t/as Checked Australia (Checked.com.au) listed on the Official ACIC Government website available here: List of Accredited Brokers Organisation.

 Is this check from different from the one at a local police station?